AbduGeb/virtual-pet/README.md

 # Virtual Pet

-This repository is to create a virtual pet that you can interact with by using and applying different orders and see how the pet reacts, as how the pet would act over time.
+This repository is to create a virtual pet that you can interact with by using and applying different orders and see how the pet reacts, as it work out how the pet would act over time.

 ## Instructions